Yes, we are the fastest three hours in media and probably the most fun and without question the most worthwhile.

 The Republicans need to adopt Harry Reid's attitude of two or three weeks ago.

-Remember when Harry Reid said, why would I want to do that when asked about making sure that places that treat kids with cancer stay open?
+When asked about making sure that places that treat kids with cancer stay open.

-Why would I why would I want to do that?
+Why would I want to do that?

 The Republicans need to say, why would I want to do that?

-Why why why why would I want to preserve Obamacare?
+Why would I want to preserve Obamacare?

-I don't why I don't know why the Republicans want to make Obamacare work.
+I don't know why the Republicans want to make Obamacare work.

 I don't know.

-Unless they so hate the Tea Party, unless they just despise the Tea Party that they do something like this out of spite.
+Unless they so hate the Tea Party, unless they just despise the Tea Party, that they do something like this out of spite.

-I'd I do not have explanation for you.
+I do not have explanation for you.

-Here's uh here's Arnie in Sterling Heights, Michigan.
+Here's Arnie in Sterling Heights, Michigan.

-Hi, Arnie, I'm glad you waited.
+I'm glad he waited.

 Thank you, sir.

-How do they reconcile the preexisting clause?
+How do they reconcile the pre-existing clause?

-Okay, you're everything I'm supposed to have.
+By everything I'm supposed to have.

 Your policy goes away.

-Naturally, but previously, okay, let's say you applied for health insurance and you had a history of hypertension, you would be rated or you might have a condition for example that your pre-existing condition may not be covered for a period of six to twelve months.
+You would be rated or you might have a condition, for example, that your pre-existing condition may not be covered for a period of six to twelve months.

 Right.